 Married and pregnant, no waiting.
 We know a number of couples who were far from lucky in that sense, and I honestly don’t know if I could have handled a 2-3 year process that some of our friends have gone through.
 I’m pretty sure I would have been leaning pretty early on towards “If it happens, it happens” to try and smooth out the roller coaster.
 It would probably have been the only way my psyche would have survived.

 Of course, we didn’t know she was pregnant until a few weeks after we were back.
 We researched reliability of different brands for the pregnancy tests, went and bought one, came home, got the result.
 It was digital, and it kept showing the result even long after the test was done — a semi-permanent record.
 It very clearly said “Yes”.

 Pregnant.
 The biggest news of the year, even more so than the wedding.
-And you can’t tell anyone.
-The recommendation is to wait to share the news until 12 weeks.
+And we couldn’t tell anyone.
+The recommendation is to wait until 12 weeks to share the news.
 Which would make it early December for us.
 A long way away from our already knowing in late October.

 My immediate thought was that I really missed my Dad.
 I would have loved telling him.
 The handshake, the hug, the “Right-o boy” that he would have shared.
 I know I could never have waited that long to tell him.
 I waited for my Mom, mostly because she had had miscarriages herself, and I knew she’d be excited but worried.
 So the big reveal had to wait.